 The Board plans for succession to the position of CEO of the Company, which involves consideration of its policies and principles regarding selection and performance review of the CEO, and plans for succession in the event of an emergency or ordinary course succession, such as the retirement of the CEO.
 To assist the Board, the CEO shall provide the Compensation Committee and the Board with an assessment of members of senior management and their succession potential.
 The Compensation Committee shall report the results of these assessments to the Board.
 The Board shall review succession planning at least annually.

-In addition, the Company’s CEO should report annually to the Board regarding non-CEO management succession planning.
+In addition, the CEO should report annually to the Board regarding non-CEO management succession planning.

 The Board is committed to acting with the utmost integrity and expects the same of every employee at every level of the Company.
-The Board has adopted “Standards of Business Conduct.”
+The Board has adopted the “Standards of Business Conduct.”
 The full text of the Standards may be found on the Company’s website at www.FOXCorporation.com.
+In addition, the Board has adopted and supervises the Company’s Ethics and Compliance Program to enforce these Standards and other Company policies.

 Directors must protect and hold confidential non-public information that comes to them, from whatever source, in their capacity as a Director of the Company, unless disclosure is authorized or required by law.
 Proceedings and deliberations of the Board and its committees are confidential.